hCaptcha/HCaptcha-ios-sdk/README.md

 A. In your app or the Example app dir, run `pod deintegrate && pod install` to refresh paths.

+Q: The challenge modal is displayed, but I can't interact with it.
+How do I fix this?

+A: There are several ways this can happen:

+- Your app called [`UIApplication.shared.beginIgnoringInteractionEvents()`](https://developer.apple.com/documentation/uikit/uiapplication/1623047-beginignoringinteractionevents), which prevents any user interaction, before calling the execute method of the SDK.
+Make sure to call [`UIApplication.shared.endIgnoringInteractionEvents()`](https://developer.apple.com/documentation/uikit/uiapplication/1622938-endignoringinteractionevents) to re-enable interaction before executing the SDK token request if you use this method.

+- You may have unintentionally added a transparent overlay over the SDK's view layer.
+This can be checked with [the view debugger](https://developer.apple.com/documentation/xcode/diagnosing-and-resolving-bugs-in-your-running-app#Inspect-and-resolve-appearance-and-layout-issues)

 ### Inspiration

 Originally forked from fjcaetano's ReCaptcha IOS SDK, licensed under MIT.